 All American fare served in a Route 66 diner with a magical twist after dark

+The ultimate guide for Disney Pixar Cars party ideas!
 I cannot watch the movie Cars without tearing up.
 If you haven’t seen it, I recommend watching it with a box of tissues nearby.
 A race car ends up in a forgotten Route 66 town and learns that speed and winning isn’t as important as taking the long route and enjoying the people and things around you.
 I actually have a lump in my throat just thinking about the ending race!

 Cars was such a fun theme for Disney Dinners because a casual diner setting is the polar opposite of so many of my other dinners.
 I used paper napkins and plastic burger baskets, for Mater’s sake!
 Here’s how you can celebrate Route 66 at a Cars dinner party for adults!